Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 {.is-info}

 ## Special Achievements
-Once the scoring is completed- regardless of which method was used, or whether any dekiyaku were made- and the winner of the round determined, there is a final exchange of points for certain special achievements the players may have accomplished during the round.
+Once the scoring is completed—regardless of which method was used, or whether any dekiyaku were made—and the winner of the round determined, there is a final exchange of points for certain special achievements the players may have accomplished during the round.

-Special achievements do *not* apply if any of *All Eights*, *Double Eights*, or *Sixteen Chaff* occured, since these rare circumstances cancel all other forms of scoring.
+> **Special achievements do *not* apply if any of *All Eights*, *Double Eights*, or *Sixteen Chaff* occured**, since these rare circumstances cancel all other forms of scoring.

-> Remember, the field multiplier applies to special achievements, too!
-It applies to *everything!*
 {.is-warning}

+*Remember, the field multiplier applies to special achievements, too!
+It applies to everything!*

 ### Diving
 *Diving* [飛び込み - あそびこみ, *asobikomi*], sometimes known as *Catching the Triplet*, is attainable by any player who declared a Group A teyaku that includes a Triplet or Standing Triplet, but *not* a Four of a Kind.